shapedthought/veeam-api-and-python-youtube/README.md

 How the Jupyter notebooks map to the series:

-- Logging into Enterprise Manager: em_api_connect.ipynb
+- Logging into Enterprise Manager
-- Logging into the V11 API: v11_api_connect.ipynb
+- Logging into the V11 API
-- Using the Veeam Easy Connect Module: easy_connect.ipynb
+- Using the Veeam Easy Connect Module
 - Exploring the Veeam API
+- Using Python Pandas with the Veeam API

 The Veeam Easy Connect Module can be found at: